K3rru/CupidOS/README.md

 # 😇CupidOS
-This OS is a lightweight version of Windows 11, free of bloatware and unnecessary extras, perfect for older devices.
+This OS is a lightweight version of Windows 11, free of bloatware and unnecessary extras, perfect for older devices and gaming.
 It also features a minimalist and fresh interface.

 ![screen-install](./Docs/Desktop.png)